-Single channel - Compact and powerful in a portable chassis
+A single channel electrochemical workstation - compact and powerful in a portable chassis

-A powerful, research grade, potentiostat/galvanostat in offering a current range of up to 4 Amps.
+A powerful, research grade, potentiostat offering a current range of up to 4 Amps.

 With a vast array of specifications crammed into a compact, portable chassis, the SP-240 is the perfect instrument for any electrochemistry application but particularly energy and corrosion.

-Offering a current range of up to 4 Amps, The SP-240 offers outstanding features such as a floating mode, analog filtering, a built-in calibration board, and 9 stability bandwidths for improved cell control.
+Offering a current range of up to 4 Amps, this potentiostat offers outstanding features such as a floating mode, analog filtering, a built-in calibration board, and 9 stability bandwidths for improved cell control.

 Furthermore, the SP-240 can be purchased in a standard DC potentiostat or with EIS capability.
 When necessary (for cell impedance higher than 100 MOhm), an Ultra-Low Current (ULC) option may be required.

-The compact nature of the SP-240 makes combined with the floating capability make the SP-240 perfect for corrosion experiments in-situ.
+The compact nature of the SP-240 combined with its floating capability make the SP-240 the perfect potentiostat for corrosion experiments in-situ.

 The most powerful hardware is only as performant as the software that sits behind it.
 Bio-Logic’s EC-Lab has earned itself the reputation as the benchmark for potentiostat control software based on a combination of intuitive control and analytic power.